External Domains¶

 |---|---|

-| Domain | Top-level domain (e.g., example.com) |
+| Domain Name | Top-level domain (e.g., example.com) |

-| Default Site | Optional — the site whose DNS is assumed pre-configured (e.g., wildcard A record) |
+| Default Site | The site whose DNS is assumed pre-configured (e.g., wildcard A record).
+Selected explicitly when creating the domain. |

-| ACME Email | Certificate expiration notifications |
+| ACME Email | Certificate expiration notifications (currently unused) |

-| ACME Directory | CA endpoint (Let's Encrypt Production/Staging) |
+| ACME Directory | CA endpoint, Let's Encrypt Production/Staging (currently unused) |

 | Auth Server URL | Optional — URL of an authentication server for NGINX auth_request.
 See Authentication |